ninest/swipeable_card/README.md

 ## 😐 Issues and limitations

-As of now, there's no animation to bring cards back to the origin if they should not be dismissed.
-We're hopinh to fix this before the v1.0.0 release.
+As of now, all the problems from v0.0.x seem to be dealth with, but I'm still going to keep this section for now.

 ## 📝 Other information
 Project start date: 1 May, 2020.